Builder Design Pattern

 Drawbacks

-• Technically, the set of overloaded constructors will give an error because the compiler will not be able to distinguish between the second and third constructors due to their same signature.
-So, this is a crucial drawback: If the class fields have similar data types, we will have difficulty using constructor overloading for object creation.
+• Technically, the set of overloaded constructors will give an error because the compiler will not be able to distinguish between the second and third constructors due to the same signature.
+So if the class fields have similar data types, we will have difficulty using constructor overloading for object creation.

 • As the number of combinations of parameters increases, the number of constructors will increase.
 So this approach is inefficient for complex and heavy classes.